Aaron Rouse: Later career

-Virginia Destroyers
+After being released by the Cardinals, Rouse signed with the Omaha Nighthawks of the United Football League (UFL) for the 2010 season.
 Rouse continued with the UFL for the 2011 season, joining the Virginia Destroyers for the 2011 season.
-A highlight of Rouse's time with the Destroyers was the 2011 UFL Championship Game, in which Rouse recorded three interceptions en route to a 17–3 win; Rouse was designated the game MVP.
+A highlight of Rouse's time with the Destroyers was the 2011 UFL championship game, in which Rouse recorded three interceptions en route to a 17–3 win; Rouse was designated the game MVP.

 Political career

 In 2018, Rouse ran for an at-large seat on the Virginia Beach City Council.
 There were six candidates running for two seats.
 Rouse got the most votes and was elected alongside incumbent councilman John Moss.

 On February 27, 2020, Rouse announced he would run for mayor in the November election, facing incumbent Bobby Dyer.
 On May 30, 2020, he announced that he was dropping out of the race citing the coronavirus pandemic as the reason for ending his campaign.
-On March 14, 2022, Rouse announced he would be running for the Virginia State Senate in newly formed district 22 in the 2023 election.
+On March 14, 2022, Rouse announced he would be running for the Virginia State Senate in newly formed District 22 in the 2023 election.
+He was succeeded on the city council by his wife Jennifer Rouse, a community college instructor.

-Following the racial unrest in the summer of 2020 Rouse gave a speech in which he compared modern American police to slave patrols.

 After Jen Kiggans was elected to the U.S. House of Representatives, Rouse became a candidate to succeed her in Virginia's 7th Senate district in the January 2023 special election.
 Rouse, a Democrat, narrowly defeated Republican Kevin H. Adams on January 10, 2023, to become the district's senator-elect, flipping the seat.

+In 2024, he announced his bid for the 2025 Virginia lieutenant gubernatorial election.
+He lost the primary and came in third place, losing to Ghazala Hashmi.